 French Surrealism played an important role in the development of 20th-century European and American art.
 The arrival of French Surrealists to New York during the Second World War influenced American artists and exposed more than a European audience to the movement.
 In this course will study French surrealist painting, literature, and cinema in the context of intellectual and philosophical currents (such as psychoanalysis).
 We will discuss Odilon Redon, Gustave Moreau, and Giorgio de Chirico, the precursors of the movement, Andre Breton, the author of the "Surrealist Manifesto of 1924," Dora Maar and Meret Oppenheim - unfairly considered only as "muses" at the beginning of their careers.
 Special focus will be put on the work by Max Ernst, Man Ray, Luis Bunuel, and Leonora Carrington.

 Students will select one course from introductory level offerings.
 The choice of topics is intended to give each first-year student a chance to work with a broad but culturally and chronologically bounded field of art and design, under the teaching of an expert in that field.
 Students will have the opportunity to become familiar with art historical texts particular to the selected topic and will develop skills of critical reading and writing about the works of art.
-Required for graduation for all undergraduates including transfers, unless waived by the HAVC department head with the substitution of an equivalent college course.
+Required for graduation for all undergraduates.
+There are no waivers for HAVC-H102 for students entering as freshmen.
+Students entering as transfers may petition the HAVC department head to substitute an equivalent college course that was completed prior to enrollment at RISD.
 Course scheduled to be taken by first year students in Spring semester of freshman year.
-Seats for other students, such as transfers and upperclass, are available, but limited."
+Seats for other students, such as transfers and upperclass, are available, but limited.
+Freshmen registration instructions can be found on the Registrar website: www.risd.edu/registrar

 This course is an historical and critical study of the work of selected masters of animated film.
 A spectrum of animated film techniques, styles, national schools, etc., will be presented.
 The course will cover the period from the pre-Lumiere epoch to the end of the 1970's.
 The relationships between animated film and other visual art forms will also be studied.